nick887/mongo-mcp/README.md

 # MCP Server for MongoDB

-A MongoDB MCP (Model-Controller-Proxy) server that supports read-only operations.
+A MongoDB MCP (Model-Context-Protocol) server that supports read-only operations.
 This server can be safely integrated with Cursor IDE, allowing MongoDB database queries through the MCP protocol.

 ## Features